elugens/hello-javascript/docs/additional-questions/regular-expressions/multiline-mode.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> In the multiline mode they match not only at the beginning and the end of the string, but also at start/end of line.
-If we do not the m flag, we will only be searching the first line.
-Each additional line will be missed.
-That is because by default a caret ^ only matches at the beginning of the text, and in the multiline mode at the start of any line.<br />
-  It should be noted, “Start of a line” formally means “immediately after a line break”: the test ^ in multiline mode matches at all positions preceded by a newline character \n.
-And at the text start.<br />
-When we are dealing with the dollar sign $, it behaves in a similar fashion.
+  <div><strong>Interview Response:</strong> In the multiline mode, they match at the beginning and the end of the string and the start/end of a line.
+If we do not have the m flag, we search only the first line, and each additional line gets missed.
+This outcome is because, by default, a caret only matches at the beginning of the text.
+In multiline mode, at the beginning of any line.<br />You should note that “Start of a line” formally means “immediately after a line break”: the test ^ in multiline mode matches at all positions preceded by a newline character \n.
+And at the text start.<br />When we are dealing with the dollar sign $, it behaves similarly.
 The regular expression \d$ finds the last digit in all lines.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />